AureumChaos/LEAP/README.md

 # Using LEAP

-## Simple Example

-Get the stable version of LEAP with
+Get the stable version of LEAP from the Python package index with

 ```bash
 pip install leap_ec
 ```

+## Simple Example

 The easiest way to use an evolutionary algorithm in LEAP is to use the `leap_ec.simple` package, which contains simple interfaces for pre-built